SEMICeu/cpsv-ap_harvester/README.md

 The Harvester webpage acts as the user interface for the harvester.
 It is linked to a JavaScript file that describes the different actions that the user can execute.
 Those actions are:
 *	Clean the existing data from the triple store;
 *	Harvest the files indicated in the configuration file and store them in the triple store;
+*   Schedule the automatic harvesting of the files indicated in the configuration file and store them in the triple store;
 *	Visualise all the data stored in the triple store; or
 *	Visualise data of only one CPSV-AP class stored in the triple store